doxalabs/monimejs/CONTRIBUTING.md

 5. **Documentation**:
    - Add JSDoc comments to public methods
    - Include parameter types and return types
-   - Document complex logic with inline comments
+   - Document complex logic with inline comments or make the logic self-explanatory

 ---